miguelgondu/vegas-lattice/docs/source/intro.rst

 Features
 --------

-The **vegas-lattice** package currently features three main routines:
+The **vegas-lattice** package currently features four main routines:

 - **bulk** creates a cubic lattice with the specified periodic boundary conditions.